hugoalh/scan-virus-ghaction/README.md

 `<RegEx[]>` YARA unofficial assets to use, by regular expression and the [YARA unofficial assets list][yara-unofficial-assets-list], separate each name by [list delimiter (input `input_listdelimiter`)](#input_listdelimiter).

+> **⚠ Important:**
+>
-Before v0.14.0, all of the unofficial assets are not in use unless specified.
+> - Before v0.14.0, all of the unofficial assets are not in use unless specified.

-Begin from v0.14.0, all of the unofficial assets are in use if not specified.
+> - Begin from v0.14.0, all of the unofficial assets are in use if not specified.

 #### `ignores`